Skip to content

 What the model says when it is not confidentDoes not publish: the gate stays closedPublishes anyway: there is always a pick of the day

-I'm not naming a specific competitor here.
+No specific competitor named here.
 This is the category contrast.
 If you've been around the picks industry, you know the pattern.
-I built Galaxy Sports Edge to do the opposite of it.
+Galaxy Sports Edge is built to do the opposite of it.

 What makes a service a tout

-When I evaluate a sports picks service, these are the four signals I look for.
-Three or more, and it's a tout — regardless of how the marketing sounds.
+When evaluating a sports picks service, these are the four signals to look for.
+Three or more, and it's a tout, regardless of how the marketing sounds.

 1. 01